Siv Jensen

-Siv Jensen (born 1 June 1969) is a Norwegian who served as the leader of the Progress Party from 2006 to 2021.
+Siv Jensen (born 1 June 1969) is a Norwegian politician who served as the leader of the Progress Party from 2006 to 2021.
 She also held the position as Minister of Finance from 2013 to 2020 in the Solberg Cabinet.
 She was also a member of the Norwegian parliament from Oslo from 1997 to 2021.

 Born and raised in Oslo, Jensen graduated with a degree in business studies from the Norwegian School of Economics.
 She was first elected to parliament in the 1997 parliamentary election, and has later been re-elected for four consecutive terms.
 She chaired the parliamentary Standing Committee on Finance and Economic Affairs from 2001 to 2005, and in 2006 succeeded long-time chairman Carl I. Hagen as leader of the Progress Party.

 Jensen was the Progress Party's candidate for Prime Minister in the 2009 parliamentary election, which saw record high results for the party.
 For the 2013 parliamentary election she supported prospects of a coalition government headed by the Conservative Party, and led her party into the Solberg Cabinet, the Progress Party's first ever government participation.

 Jensen became Norway's longest-serving Minister of Finance since World War II in October 2019.